cloudflare/cloudflare-docs/products/registrar/src/content/account-options/transfer-out-from-cloudflare.md

   ![Domain registration dashboard screenshot](../static/start-transfer-out.png)

-1. Click **Confirm and Unlock** to confirm that you really want to unlock your domain.
+1. Click **Confirm and Unlock** to confirm that you want to unlock your domain.
 1. Copy the auth code generated for your domain and use at your new registrar.

   <div class="medium-img">